Happy7213575574/VPC-Connect/docs/dev-notes.md

 * `Error(string message, bool sensitive, Exception exception)`
 * `Exception(Exception exception)`

-For regular logs, you must set the `sensitive` parameter to indicate whether the log could contain sensitive information (such as push tokens, user tokens, or other credentials).
+You must set the `sensitive` boolean parameter to indicate whether the log could contain sensitive information (such as push tokens, user tokens, or other credentials).

 Sensitive information will not be passed to the system log (viewable through adb logs) in production builds, but is available in debug builds.